Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Evaluating Logical Consistency of LLMs

 \subsection{Consistency and Reliability}

-\rparagraph{Transitivity as a Proxy for Self-Agreement} We next investigated the relationship between transitivity and self-agreement across different LLMs.
-As shown in Figure~\ref{fig:trans corr}, there are strong correlations between transitivity and self-agreement across all three datasets, regardless of the task's level of subjectiveness.
+\rparagraph{Transitivity as a Proxy for Self-Agreement} As shown in Figure~\ref{fig:trans corr}, there are strong correlations between transitivity and self-agreement across all three datasets, regardless of the task's level of subjectiveness.
 Self-agreement indicates the model’s internal consistency and robustness, as a reliable model should not fluctuate significantly in its responses.
 Higher self-agreement suggests that the model exhibits a stable understanding of the underlying relations in the input.
-Given that transitivity captures this self-consistency, we argue that transitivity serves as a useful proxy for evaluating the global reliability of LLMs.
+Given that transitivity captures this self-consistency, we argue that transitivity serves as a useful proxy for evaluating the local robustness of LLMs.

 \rparagraph{Commutativity Correlates Strongly with Human Preferences} For each task, we paraphrased the comparison prompt template 10 times using \texttt{GPT-4-turbo} to explore the sensitivity of LLMs to input variations.
 Despite these paraphrases being semantically equivalent, they produced different performance outcomes, as shown in Figure~\ref{fig:comm corr}.

-We found strong correlations between commutativity and human agreement rates across nearly all datasets and models.
+We observe strong correlations between commutativity and human agreement rates across nearly all datasets and models.
 This finding is not surprising, as a lack of commutativity often indicates a strong positional bias.
 These results align with previous research \citep{zhou2024fairerpreferenceselicitimproved}, which demonstrated that positional bias can significantly impact alignment with human judgments.

 We also show that the strength of this correlation varies between models.
 For instance, Llama-3-8B exhibits a higher correlation with human preferences compared to Gemma-2-9B.
 We hypothesize that this difference is due to Gemma-2-9B's training, which was designed to be more robust to input prompts, while other models, like Llama-3-8B, are more fine-tuned to specific prompting styles.